Frequently Asked Questions

 When the needle is inserted, you may feel nothing or a sensation similar to a minor insect bite.
 Any discomfort usually subsides within a few seconds after insertion.
 After the needle is inserted sensations vary widely depending upon the person and the location of the needle, as well as the particular imbalance you are experiencing.
 It can vary from no feeling at all (in most cases) to mild aching or warmth.
 We believe firmly at Evergreen Natural Health Center that acupuncture does not have to hurt to work, and in fact, most often works better when it doesn’t.
 Acupuncture sessions should be restful and relaxing.

 In Oregon, Naturopathic physicians are licensed to prescribe most medications.
 I have a commitment to the approach that does the least harm and the most good, and in some cases this may include prescription medications.
-Upon occasion, there are medications that we may feel are best handled by a medical doctor or a specialist.
+Upon occasion, there are medications that I feel are best handled by a medical doctor or a specialist.
 I will inform you of this on a case-by-case basis.

 NDs are trained extensively in clinical nutrition.
 And although there are basic sound principals of a healthy diet, there is no one food plan that is best for everyone.
 I make recommendations based on your individual family medical and personal medical history, tastes and preferences, current concerns and health goals.